zestjs/template-basic-cs/README.md

  volo create folder_name zestjs/template-basic-cs
 ```

-_Note: on windows you need to separately type `npm install` from the project folder to download the node dependencies._
+_Note: on windows you may need to separately type `npm install` from the project folder to download the node dependencies._

-As an alternative to Volo, [download the full project including the dependencies here](https://github.com/downloads/zestjs/template-basic-cs/zest-template-basic-cs.zip).
-Then use `npm install` from the base folder to download the nodejs dependencies.

 Run
 ---